cs375williams/hw0-preliminaries/setup.md

 ## Part 3: Creating a Conda environment

-1. Create a conda environment with the necessary dependencies.
-Note, you should run the following commands in the directory containing `environment.yml` (e.g. the directory `hw0-preliminaries` which you should already be in after completing the steps in Part 2 of these instructions):
+1. Let's create a conda environment with the necessary dependencies.

+	Note, you should run the following commands in the directory containing `environment.yml` (e.g. the directory `hw0-preliminaries` which you should already be in after completing the steps in Part 2 of these instructions).

 	```
 	conda  env create -f environment.yml
 	```

 	This will create a new Python environment -- you can think of this as a separate, clean installation of Python that we can install packages in without messing with any existing Python setup you may have.
 Then it will look up all of the packages in `environment.yml`, go to the internet and download them, and then install them in the environment.
 If those packages require any other packages for them to work, it will also install those.

+	Open the `environment.yml` file and you can see the various package versions we will be using in this class.
+Note, we are using `Python 3.11`.

 	Note that this downloading and installation process may take a few minutes, that's entirely normal.